hector-torres/DemographicResearch/README.md

 Output: `data/datasets/texas_legislative_council`

 This will extract data from the Texas Legislative Council, the research arm of the Texas Legislature, from their FTP servers as comma-separated value files for all elections available.
-There are no deltas availble (as of October 2024), so full datasets must be downloaded after every election.
+There are no deltas available (as of October 2024), so full datasets must be downloaded after every election.

 ### 4. Texas Legislative Council Comprehensive Election Datasets